-Exterior Access E21 Exterior Access Outdoor Runs Where access is provided, outdoor runs must be: fully shaded and screened to prevent contact with predators, rodents, and wild birds; provided with a well-maintained, suitable substrate; and constructed of a material which is resistant to pathogen buildup and which can be readily cleaned and disinfected between flock repopulation.
-Free-Range Where access is provided, free-range areas: must consist of pasture with active management of damaged ground, including resting (rotation) and reseeding of ground to encourage regrowth of vegetation when the climate allows; must be designed and managed to help ensure that the area Yes No N/A /50 around the house is well-drained and does not become muddy; must provide access to a well-drained area for the turkeys to rest while outside the building; and in warm months, must provide a sufficiently large shaded area so that the turkeys are able to spread out to cool off.
-Exit Area to the Outside (Pop holes) Exit areas to the outside: Must be evenly distributed across the building wall(s) with access to the exterior, with a minimum of two openings; Yes E22 Must be a minimum of approximately 30 inches high by 30 inches wide (76 cm by 76 cm) to allow the passage of more than one bird at a time; and No N/A /10 There must be a minimum of 30 inches of opening width per every 250 birds.
+Exterior Access Exterior Access Outdoor Runs Where access is provided, outdoor runs must be: ☐ fully shaded and screened to prevent contact with p redators. rodents, and wild birds; , ☐ provided with a well-maintained, suitable substrate; and constructed of a material which is resistant to patho gen buildup and which can be readily cleaned and disinfected be etween flock repopulation.
+Yes E21 No /50 Free-Range N/A Where access is provided, free-range areas: must consist of pasture with active management of ground, including resting (rotation) and reseeding o encourage regrowth of vegetation when the climate must be designed and managed to help ensure that around the house is well-drained and does not become must provide access to a well-drained area for the t - rest while outside the building; and in warm months, must provide a sufficiently large sh so that the turkeys are able to spread out to cool of i.
+Exit Area to the Outside (Pop holes) Exit areas to the outside: ☐ Must be evenly distributed across the building wall(s s) with access to the exterior, with a minimum of two opening , Yes E22 ☐ Must be a minimum of approximately 30 inches high • No /10 inches wide (76 cm by 76 cm) to allow the passage N/A one bird at a time; and ☐ There must be a minimum of 30 inches of opening v vidth per every 250 birds.